michaelfromyeg/makefiles/README.md

 With the above information and the knowledge in the rest of this guide, try to break down what happens above for yourself as an exercise!

 This file comes courtesy of [Bruce Maxwell of Colby College](https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/).
+If you try to re-use it, you may need to tweak the file paths a bit!

 That's all for this Makefiles guide.
 Hope you enjoyed!